marc-dantas/pile/GOALS.md

     ```
 - [X] String escaping
   * Final: use the backslash syntax to write escaped characters in string literals and char literals.
+- [X] Improve performance
+    * Final: Implementation of a virtual machine for Pile.

 ## To Be Done
 Definitely going to happen someday.
 Probably not exactly like described but it will happen.